Assistant Professor of Education; Chair, Education Department

 *Indicates Houghton College undergraduate student

 Sullivan, S.R.
 2012.
-Patterns of classroom talk informing and informed by a 4th
+Patterns of classroom talk informing and informed by a 4th grade learning community.

 International Community of Christians in Teacher Education Biannual Meeting.